-CSV import is the method that lets you import large amounts of data in a flash.
-Bear in mind that it also requires careful preparation of the file.
-In this article, you can read about the most common issues in importing CSV files and how to avoid them.
+CSV import is a method that lets you import large amounts of data in a flash but it also requires careful preparation.
+In this article, you can read about the most common issues while importing CSV files and how to avoid them.

-I’ve noticed only some/none of my contacts were imported to User.com.
+I’ve noticed none/only some of my contacts were imported to User.com.
 What should I do?

-I got an error in Import results: ‘unsubscribed “”’ is not a valid boolean’.
+I got an error in Import results saying "Unsubscribed is not a valid boolean".

-OK, I've got it.
-Or at least I thought so till I saw this error in Import results: ”assigned_to: This field may not be blank”.
+I've thought I got it until I saw this error in Import results - ”Assigned_to: This field may not be blank”.

-- Description: Attribute “Assigned to” is a fixed choice attribute, meaning their are predefined possibilities (the names of your agents or agent groups).
+- Solution: Attribute “Assigned to” is a fixed choice attribute, meaning there are predefined possibilities (the names of your agents or agent groups).
 If this error appears, you have to set the atributte values to be your agents' IDs or names.

-This is strange ‘Error Message’ is CSV import failed: Invalid data for import: last_name: Ensure this field has no more than 32 characters’.
-But the last name ‘Doe’ doesn’t have more than 32 characters.
+Now that's a strange message I'm getting - CSV import failed: Invalid data for import: last_name: Ensure this field has no more than 32 characters’.
+But the last name doesn’t have more than 32 characters.

 - Solution: Sometimes, there are values left in your contact row that don’t match any attributes.
 In this case, the importer tries to merge both values as one.
 To avoid this error, don’t add any values if they don’t correspond to an attribute.
 Check what the value is after "last_name" and if it has an attribute; if not, delete it.

 I can’t match "Last seen" with the attribute from the list.
 What do I do now?

-Remember that when a single attribute has the incorrect value, the whole row including this value will be discarded.
-If you don’t know which attribute you’ve had trouble with, you can find more info here.
+Important: Remember that when a single attribute has the incorrect value, the whole row will be discarded.
+If you don’t know which attribute you are having trouble with, you can find more info here.
 And if you don’t know what attribute "Value type" is, check this article.